MKurthen/BayesianCausalInference/README.md

 # Benchmarks

+to do the full comparison on a benchmark (i.e. test several algorithms on a dataset), call do_full_comparison_benchmark.py via:

+    python do_full_comparison_benchmark.py --args

-to perform a benchmark, call the script do_benchmark.py via:
+to perform a single benchmark with the BCI model, call the script do_benchmark.py via:

     python do_benchmark.py --args